Work

 Case studies in trust, scale, and evidence

-Four engagements, each about the same underlying problem: how do you make a design organization trustworthy when the product touches something people cannot afford to get wrong.
+Five engagements exploring the same underlying question: how do you build a trustworthy design practice when the products you create affect decisions people cannot afford to get wrong?

-Designing the conditions for trust in public health AI
+Designing the conditions for trust in AI supported health navigation

 A province-wide public health service was about to bolt AI symptom assessment onto a service listing.